tylerjaquish3/ffb/README.md

     - most QBs/RBs/etc drafted in first round
     - most seahawks drafted
     - best free agent pickup (current) cannot be right. it says Dobbs (169) but Puka had way more
-- put page name in tab title
 - leveon bell in 2018 should be worst pick
-- awards page, filter by new_leader
-- make deployments to master auto deploy to freehosting

 Notes:
 Rams moved to LA between 2015 & 2016